 To be the best feedback loops they can be, performance measurement processes need to be deliberately designed to produce meaningful performance measures.
 This won’t happen serendipitously or by continuing to do the same things we’ve always done to measure performance.

 Failing to understand this is why so many performance measurement efforts fail.

 One of the very common reasons that performance measurement processes break down is that people just don’t have the big-picture perspective of why we measure performance.
-Don’t begin your engagement of colleagues with education about how to measure performance, or diving right in to look for better measures.
-It won’t work.

-Rather, begin engaging colleagues with a discussion of how performance measurement is a process that aligns what we do to what we want to create from what we do.
+Rather, we begin engaging colleagues with a discussion of how performance measurement is a process that aligns what we do to what we want to create from what we do.
 Some questions to prompt this discussion include:

 - What are all the steps we take to find KPIs, measures or metrics?